Lawrence1024/frontend-project-sp-22/README.md

 To submit your project, please place your submission into a GitHub repo that is set to private.
 You will be submitting your code on [Gradescope](https://www.gradescope.com/).
 If you do not have a Gradescope account, please create one and if you are unable to create one, please email us immediately.
 The Gradescope course code is `YV5D4N`.
 You will see two different assignments: `Frontend Technical Project` and `Backend Techinical Project`. _Please only submit to Frontend Technical Project._ You can ignore Backend Technical Project.

-The technical project will be due at 8:00 am PT on Monday, Febuary 8th.
-We will be unable to respond to clarification emails sent in after 11:59 pm PST on Sunday, February 7th, so if you have any questions about the project, please let us know before then.
+The technical project will be due at 11:59 pm PST on Wednesday, Febuary 2nd.
+We will be doing technical office hours in the days leading up to the deadline, so if you have any questions about the project, please ask there or reach out to us at webatberkeley@gmail.com.

 <br />